November 6th, 2007

 Anyway, I am working on an IPA right now.
 Have made a few faults on it so far, pitched the yeast in a rush at a wayyy too high temperature, didn’t sterilize the oak chips well… etc. So, despite the costs, I’ve considered this another experimental beer to see what factors I can control and see what flavours I get with and without faults.

-I let my primary fermentation go for over a week in a primary container and have just switched it into a glass carboy for the thought that I would be doing myself a favour in avoiding yeast autolysis and allowing the yeast to settle.
+I let my fermentation go for over a week in a primary container and have just switched it into a glass carboy for the thought that I would be doing myself a favour in avoiding yeast autolysis and allowing the yeast to settle.
 After reading everything that everyone has had to say, I think I’ve made a mistake now in doing that.

 Any serious ramifications?
 I don’t worry much about contamination… I’m quite cleanly and haven’t had many problems before.
 I think the main thing is that I realize now that the beer was nowhere near calming down fermentation and that it’s now going to continue for a while.